JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 ![EL15fx62](/assets/img/EL15fx62.jpg){:class="img-responsive"}*EL15fx62*

 As you can see, in the above images the more characters in the gridsquare notation the more accurate the position will be.
-As I mentioned before all these three different notations are valid and have to be accepted in the forms.
+As I mentioned before, all these three different notations are valid and have to be accepted in the forms.
 In Javascript I added the following validation pattern="[A-R]{2}[0-9]{2}([a-x]{2})?([0-9]{2})?", this will give us a HTML validation and together with some css in the form of:
 {% highlight javascript %}
 input:invalid {